AEVI-AppFlow/pos-android-sdk/README.md

 # AEVI AppFlow - POS Android SDK

-AEVI AppFlow enables applications to be called in different stages of a _flow_ that has been initiated by a client application.
+AEVI AppFlow is a solution that enables a client applications to initiate a request that is then passed to other applications at different stages of a _flow_.
+ Apps within the flow can be launched in one or many flow stages, and can access information about the flow in a standardised way.

-The POS Android SDK for AEVI AppFlow applies this solution to Android "SmartPOS" devices, allowing a POS application to initiate flows where value added services such as loyalty, split bill, receipt delivery, are called as part of the payment.
+The point of sale (POS) Android SDK for AEVI AppFlow applies this solution to Android "SmartPOS" devices, allowing a POS application to initiate various flows for common operations such as payment, refund, void etc. During the flow any number of value added services can be called such as loyalty, discounts, split bill, receipt delivery, as part of the process.
+AppFlow for POS can be configured with an initial set of flows for payment transactions, this also includes the definitions of various types of data that can be shared (e.g. customer, payment details and basket data).

+The APIs in this SDK also allow for client/POS, value added and payment applications to be integrated into these flows.
+The flows can be defined in advance to ensure a customer experience for all types of retail or payment processing.

-The SDK consists of two APIs - one for POS applications to initiate flows and one for app
+The SDK consists of two APIs - one for client/POS applications to initiate flows and one for app developers to implement flow services.

 Please see the [Wiki](https://github.com/AEVI-AppFlow/pos-android-sdk/wiki) for further information.